 T-Mobile Home Internet Availability

-T-Mobile’s dedicated home internet service is only available in cities and towns with access to its 5G network.
-Currently, over 30 million households have access to it, making them the most available 5G home internet provider — despite them also being the newest.
+Currently, over 30 million households have access to it, making them the most available 5G home internet provider – despite them also being the newest.
+T-Mobile stays true to its “Un-carrier” movement by offering one plan with unlimited data and speed.

 There are no speed restrictions or tiered plans with different speeds with T-Mobile’s Home Internet — there is only one plan.
 As speeds are expected to increase while the network is still growing, customers can receive the fastest speeds available in their area for one standard price, which is $50 a month with autopay.
 Prices will not increase after a promotional period or when faster speeds are available near you.